 Learning to drive sooner rather than later will make your life a lot easier.
-As you get older you tend to become more tied down with commitments, leaving you with not much time to learn to drive, but more need to!
-You may feel as though learning to drive is inadequate for your current lifestyle, but having your licence ready for the future, super-busy you will really help!
+As you get older you tend to become more tied down with commitments, leaving you with not much time to learn to drive, but more need to.
+You may feel as though learning to drive is inadequate for your current lifestyle, but having your licence ready for the future will really help.
 Holding your licence is the start to a life of your own freedom.

 As an older driver

 At drivinglesson.com we believe you’re never too old to get behind the wheel.
-You may believe that it’s entirely just 17-year old’s that start learning to drive, but it isn’t!
-We get a lot of calls from people of wide range of ages and all our instructors are experienced in teaching every age of driver.
-Do not put off picking up the phone and getting them booked.
+You may believe that it’s entirely just 17-year old’s that start learning to drive, but it isn’t.
+We get a lot of calls from people of a wide range of ages and all our instructors are experienced in teaching every age of driver.
+Do not put off picking up the phone and getting those lessons booked.

 Driving and work